Network Centrality and Clustering

 plt.axis('off')

-plt.title('Title 1 Football -- Spring Layout', size = 16);
+plt.title('Title 1 Football -- Spring Layout', size = 16)

-So what is the difference between the spectral layout and the spring layout?
+What is the difference between the spectral layout and the spring layout?

-In one dimension, they are the same, but in multiple dimensions, spectral layout optimizes each dimension separately.
+In one dimension, they are the same, but in multiple dimensions, the spectral layout optimizes each dimension separately.

 Spectral Partitioning